 Safety has always been RMI's top priority and we strive to create the safest mountain experience possible.
 RMI's experienced team of guides focus on leading a fun and successful climb without compromising safety.
 We apply the same standards of safety we bring to Alaska and the Himalayas to our Machu Picchu Treks.
 While the trek is a non-technical journey, we do reach high altitudes.
 Our guides are trained, experienced, and certified by rigorous American standards in wilderness and high altitude medicine, avalanche training, and Leave No Trace techniques.
 We have spent considerable time in the mountains and know how to do so safely and comfortably; we don't rush to the end of the trail, but instead focus on using techniques that allow us to adjust and even excel in the thin air.
 Comprehensive medical kits, rescue equipment, and radio and satellite communication equipment are carried with the team throughout the trek.

 As you prepare for your upcoming adventure please feel free to contact our office and speak directly to one of our experienced guides regarding equipment, conditioning, the route, or any other questions you may have about our programs.
 We are available Monday thru Friday 8:30 a.m. to 4:00 p.m. at (888) 89-CLIMB or email@example.com.

 Day 1: TRAVEL DAY

-Depart U.S. for Lima, Peru.
+Depart U.S. for Cusco, Peru (CUZ).
 Some travelers will need to spend the night in Lima while in transit depending on individual flight schedules.